Torsion and K-theory for some free wreath products: Preliminaries

 \begin{de} Let $\G$ be a compact quantum group.
-A torsion action of $\G$ is said to be \emph{trivial} if it is equivariantly Morita equivalent to $\alpha_{\gamma}$ for some $\gamma\in \Irr(\G)$.
+A torsion action of $\G$ is said to be \emph{trivial} if it is equivariantly Morita equivalent to the trivial action.
 If all torsion actions are trivial, then $\G$ is said to be \emph{torsion-free}. \end{de}

 \begin{rem} If $\G$ is the dual of a discrete group $\Gamma$, then it is torsion-free in the above sense if and only if $\Gamma$ is torsion-free.
 This comes from the fact that finite-dimensional ergodic coactions of $\Gamma$ always arise from finite subgroups of $\Gamma$, see for instance \cite[Prop 4.2]{voigt2015structure}. \end{rem}